limine-bootloader/limine/PROTOCOL.md

 * `cmdline` - Command line for the given module.
 * `flags` - Flags changing module loading behaviour:
   - `LIMINE_INTERNAL_MODULE_REQUIRED`: Fail if the requested module is not found.
+  - `LIMINE_INTERNAL_MODULE_COMPRESSED`: The module is GZ-compressed and should be decompressed by the bootloader.
+This is honoured if the response is revision 2 or greater.

 Internal Limine modules are guaranteed to be loaded *before* user-specified (configuration) modules, and thus they are guaranteed to appear before user-specified